cosmic-api/teleport/python/docs/source/notes.rst

 Teleport comes with 10 built-in types.
 Two of them, String and Boolean, don't add any meaning to their JSON conterparts, but are nonetheless useful for composability.
-The other 8 are intepretation of JSON usage.
+The other 8 are intepretations of JSON usage.

 .. _on-numeric-types: